Dimithrandir/parlia/README.md

 `background` - Parliament background color.
 Default is `#f2f2f2`.

 `padding` - Padding between the edge of the SVG element and the parliament in pixels.
 Default is `12`.

+`centralAngle` - A number representing the central angle over which the parliament spans in degrees.
+Values over 180 have no effect.
+Default is `180`.

 #### Return value